asterized/asterized.github.io/_posts/2025-01-07-big-o-notation.markdown

 Denoting an element $$x$$ in a set $$S$$ can be denoted as $$x \in S$$.

 ### Functions
-A function is a mathematical object similar to pure functions in computer science, that define a mapping from its "domain" (a set of possible inputs) to its "codomain" (a set ofpossibleoutputs).
+A function is a mathematical object similar to pure functions in computer science, that define a mapping from its "domain" (a set of possible inputs) to its "codomain" (a set of possible outputs).

 ## Back to big O
 Big O notation describes how a function grows asymptotically.
 In simpler terms, it describes the approximate rate that a function $$f(n)$$ grows with $$n$$.
 In computer science, $$n$$ is usually used as the *size* of the input.
 Although big O notation has been defined before, Knuth [\[1\]](#knuth) redefined the functions $$O(f(n))$$, $$\Omega(f(n))$$ and $$\Theta(f(n))$$ as: